dewisnu/laporan-dicoding/Predictive-Analytics/README.md

   loss = sum i=0 to n (y_i – yhat_i)^2

-  The benefit is that elastic net allows a balance of both penalties, which can result in better performance than a model with either one or the other penalty on some problems.
+  The benefit is that elastic net allows a balance of both penalties, which can result in better performance than a model with either one or the other penalty on some problems[2].